dwave-examples/distributed-computing/README.md

 * Initialize the DQM object
 * Set the Lagrange parameter
 * Introduce the problem variables.
 * Define the linear bias dictionary.
-The gradient method is used to implement the condition described above, of penalizing color k by bias k
 * Define the quadratic dictionary.
-For each (node1, node2) edge in the graph, define the 16 color combinations, and penalize only the cases which have the same color
 * Solve the problem using the DQM solver
 * Count the number of links between partitions